dbolya/tide/README.md

 # Installation

-TIDE is available as a python package for python 3.6+ as "tidecv".
+TIDE is available as a python package for python 3.6+ as [tidecv](https://pypi.org/project/tidecv/).
 To install, simply install it with pip:
 ```shell
 pip3 install tidecv
 ```